Do you have a monthly budget?

-Personal Capital does allow you to connect to your bank account and monitor spending, but it does not have the robust budgeting features and Mint and YNAB do.
+This app does allow you to connect to your bank account and monitor spending, but it does not have the robust budgeting features that Mint and YNAB do.

 Personal Capital is really for those looking for a tool for investment management.
 You get access to project portfolio values, as well as retirement forecasting to make sure you’re on track for retirement.

 Personal Capital has many free features.
-Personal Capital also offers premium features for those look for true investment management.
+Personal Capital also offers premium features for those looking for true investment management.

 If you want to budget with your significant other but don’t share a bank account, then Honeydue is the app for you.

-Each of you connects the app to your bank account, and you can choose what you want your partner to be able to see (all transactions, account balance, etc.).
+Each of you connects the app to your bank account.
+You can choose what you want your partner to be able to see (all transactions, account balance, etc.).